nuxeo/doc.nuxeo.com-content/src/userdoc/managing-your-nuxeo-application/managing-users-and-groups.md

 ---
 {{! multiexcerpt name='functional-overview'}}

-Only administrators and power users&nbsp;can create, edit and delete users and groups.&nbsp;They can create new users and groups, modify their properties or delete them.
-It is also possible to connect the Platform to an external directory (LDAP directory for instance).&nbsp;Users can only consult users and groups directories.&nbsp;
+Only administrators and power users can create, edit and delete users and groups.
+They can create new users and groups, modify their properties or delete them.
+It is also possible to connect the Platform to an external directory (LDAP directory for instance).
+Users can only consult users and groups directories.

 {{#> callout type='info' }}